" form Archives - LuxSci

 As you can see, a lot of data qualifies as “health information,” and just about every type of web form will collect individual identifiers.
 Even if your form doesn’t request health information, sometimes people will volunteer it to get faster responses.
 Covered entities are responsible for securing this data in compliance with HIPAA regulations.
 In many cases, it’s easier to make all online forms HIPAA-compliant rather than trying to lock them down to prevent the insecure transmission of health data.

-Examples of HIPAA-Compliant Online Forms
+Examples of HIPAA Compliant Forms

 Some online forms are explicitly designed to collect protected health information.
 Here are some examples of web forms that generally must be secured to meet HIPAA compliance standards: